arun248751/arun248751.github.io/DataScienceManager.md

 #### **Tata Consultancy Services** | **Advanced Analytics Senior Data Engineer** | Jul 2015 – Jul 2020
 **Insurance Data Modernization**
-- *Action*: Led migration of XL Catlin’s legacy systems to cloud-native ETL pipelines (Spark, Python).
+- *Action*: Led migration of XL Catlin’s legacy systems to cloud-native ETL pipelines (Spark, Python) as part of the official merger
-- *Result*: Reduced reporting costs by **70%** (Celent 2019 Award) and enabled real-time risk analytics.
+- *Result*: Achieved seamless integration of systems and processes of a loyds syndicate and a global

+**Intelligent Investment Reporting: Reducing Print Footprint Through ML Insights**
+- *Situation*: The bank’s investment portfolio reports were uniformly detailed, leading to unnecessary paper usage and inefficiencies, especially for low-activity or low-capital portfolios.
+- *Task*: To redesign the reporting process using machine learning, so that report detail levels adapt based on portfolio significance — reducing paper use and improving clarity.
+- *Action*: Applied machine learning to identify key drivers of report complexity, developed a scoring model to assess portfolio relevance, and implemented a dynamic reporting logic that adjusted report detail accordingly.
+- *Result*: Reduced paper consumption by tailoring reports, enhanced operational efficiency, and aligned the reporting process with sustainability goals — without compromising essential insights.
 ---

 ### **TECHNICAL SKILLS**